Lúcio: 2011 Copa América

 Lúcio was also named in Brazil's squad for 2011 Copa América.
 Brazil barely survived the group stage and in the quarter-finals the team faced Paraguay, which eliminated Brazil after a penalty shootout.

 Towards the end of 2011, Menezes dropped Lúcio from the Brazil's squad, and Robinho became the new team captain.
 Lúcio made his last appearance for Brazil in September 2011.

 Style of play

-Regarded as one of the best defenders of his generation, Lúcio was a tall, large, tenacious, and physically strong defender, who excelled in the air, and was known for his heavy marking of opponents, as well as his hard-tackling style of play and leadership; he was also highly regarded for his positioning, ability to read the game and his adeptness at winning back possession in one on one situations.
-Gifted with good technical skills, and excellent distribution, although he was usually deployed as a centre-back, he was also used as a defensive midfielder, where he demonstrated his confidence in possession, and ability to play the ball out of defence.
-Although he was primarily known for his defensive skill and consistency, his pace, stamina and dribbling ability frequently enabled him to get forward into good attacking positions, with his trademark long, surging, galloping runs on the ball, which earned him the nickname O Cavalo ("The Horse", in Portuguese); these attributes, along with his powerful striking ability from distance and on set-pieces with his right foot, made him an additional offensive threat.
+Regarded as one of the best defenders of his generation, Lúcio was a tall, physically strong defender known for his heavy marking of opponents, hard-tackling play style, and leadership.
+He was also noted for his positioning, ability to read the game, and effectiveness at winning possession in one-on-one situations.
+Having technical skills and accurate distribution, he was usually deployed as a centre-back, but was also used as a defensive midfielder, where he demonstrated his skills in possession and ability to play the ball out of defence.
+While primarily a defensive player, his pace, stamina and dribbling allowed him to move into attacking positions.
+His long runs on the ball earned him the nickname O Cavalo ("The Horse", in Portuguese).
+These attributes, combined with his long-range striking and set piece ability with his right foot, made him an additional offensive threat.